Gemma

 If you’re not running past patient mailings as part of your fundraising strategy, I urge you to reconsider.
 These mailings are one of the most effective acquisition tools available to NHS charities — and they’re often underused due to fear, complexity, or misunderstanding.

-Despite this, our mailings consistently raised income - all without asking for a penny.
+Mailings should always focus on engagement and opt-in.
+In my experience, mailings consistently raise income - all without asking for a penny.

-Our highest response rate — 16.7% — came from a mailing sent to just 150 patients.
+The highest response rate I've seen was 17% from a mailing sent to just 150 patients.
 The clinician wrote the letter personally.
 It showed how powerful clinician-led communications can be.

-One of the most consistent themes we’ve seen is that patients respond best when the message comes from someone they know — especially a clinician who cared for them.
+One of the most consistent themes I've seen is that patients respond best when the message comes from someone they know — especially a clinician who cared for them.

 Patients often say: